Definition Guide Irish law and best practice

 Issued by a Fire Authority inspector

-An on-the-spot order to halt any task or activity that poses a serious risk of Fire Warden injury.
+An on-the-spot order to halt any activity, or close part of a premises, that poses a serious risk from fire.
 Work stops until the risk is fixed.

 Outcome Halt work now